zamanianlab/ZamanianLabDocs/docs/labmanual.md

 **Lab strain designation: ZAM#**
 **Lab allele designation: maz#**

 *C. elegans* strains we receive from CGC, as gifts from other labs, or that we create in the lab will be frozen by the lab manager.
 Five tubes will be frozen at once, with one of those tubes frozen in the Liquid Nitrogen Tank.
-Strains must be associated with **COMPLETE genotypic information** (e.g., Transgenes, Alleles, Strain Background) on Quartzy AND in the **C. elegans Strain Database** linked in [Lab Sheets](labsheets.md).
+Strains must be associated with COMPLETE genotypic information (e.g., Transgenes, Alleles, Strain Background) on Quartzy AND in the **C. elegans Strain Database** linked in **[Lab Sheets](labsheets.md)**.

 ### C. Strain Maintenance